-For landscape photography it’s vital that you focus on the right part of the scene so that the depth of field from your chosen aperture, delivers sharpness throughout all the most important elements of the landscape.
+For landscape photography, it’s vital that you focus on the right part of the scene so that the depth of field from your chosen aperture, delivers sharpness throughout all the most important elements of the landscape.
 When you work from a tripod, it makes constant focusing and recomposing even more tedious if you’re taking multiple photos and have the camera set up in the default half-press mode.
-Most people probably focus once on an element in their scene, and then switch the lens to manual focus to that they can take multiple photos without the camera trying to refocus on a different part of the scene.
+Most people probably focus once on an element in their scene and then switch the lens to manual focus so that they can take multiple photos without the camera trying to refocus on a different part of the scene.

 With back button focus, this isn’t a problem.
 Just place your AF point over the area in your scene where you want the plane of focus to fall, and press the focus button once.
 Now you can carefully position the camera using the head of your tripod, and press the shutter button whenever you like, without having to mess around with switching the lens to manual focus.

 Manual Focus Override For Complex Foregrounds